-We’ve been to Riva del Garda so many times over the last 12 months, that we’re almost locals!
+We’ve been to Riva del Garda so many times, that we’re almost locals!
 The town is a great base to head off to the lake and mountains chasing adventures, but even in Riva itself there are enough attractions to while away a few days.

 Have fun – and if you want to know more about the lake in general, check out our complete Lake Garda guide!

 PS.
 If you are staying in Riva, Nago-Torbole or Arco for at least one night, ask your hotel for the Garda Guest Card, including free entrance to some museums and attractions, free transport on buses and lake ferries, as well as lots of discounts!

 Things to do in Riva del Garda – History & Museums

 1) MAG Museo Alto Garda

 If you find yourself in Riva del Garda on a rainy day, or you have an interest in nature and culture, we recommend visiting the MAG – Museo Alto Garda, located in Riva del Garda’s ancient medieval castle, locally known as ‘Rocca’.

 The museum is definitely one of the best things to do in Riva del Garda – it’s divided into sections dedicated to archaeology, paintings and history, and comes with a handy guide with the 20 must-see artworks to make the most of your museum visit.
 I loved Martin Parr’s photographs of Lake Garda, and the ‘stelae statues’ dating back to the 3rd millennia BC!

 Another reason to visit this museum is climbing the Mastio, the tallest tower of the castle that offers a great view over the lake.